 Basic net earnings per share ("EPS") is calculated using net earnings available to common stockholders divided by the weighted-average number of shares of common stock outstanding during the year.
-Diluted EPS is similar to basic EPS except that the weighted-average number of shares is increased to include the number of additional common shares that would have been outstanding if the potentially dilutive common shares had been issued.
+Diluted EPS is similar to basic EPS except that the weightedaverage number of shares is increased to include the number of additional common shares that would have been outstanding if the potentially dilutive common shares had been issued.

 Dilutive common stock options are included in the diluted EPS calculation using the treasury stock method.
-There were no common stock options and unvested restricted shares (units) that were not included in the diluted EPS computation because the price was greater than the average market price of the common shares for the periods presented for 2015, 2014 and 2013.

-Computations of basic and diluted earnings per share from continuing operations are presented in the following table:
+There were no common stock options and unvested restricted shares (units) that were not included in the diluted EPS computation because the price was greater than the average market price of the common shares for the periods presented for 2016, 2015 and 2014.
+Computations of basic and diluted earnings per share are presented in the following table: